Hello again from Scotland!

 Goat Fell hike

-The walk started at the Arran Brewery near Brodick Castle.
+We started the walk at the Arran Brewery, Cladach, near Brodick Castle.
 There was a free car park just off the main road which was perfect.

 I was better equipped this time with walking boots, backpack a few snack bars and water.
 I looked the part at least!

-The first part of the walk took you through the woods at Brodick Castle and we were very lucky that the Scottish midge wasn’t exploring that day!
+The first part of the walk took us through the woods at Brodick Castle .
+We were very lucky that the Scottish midge wasn’t exploring that day!

 The path was really good heading towards the mountain.
 I didn’t remember there ever being a path like this 18 years ago.
 My memory was some sections with a path and lots of heather.